cf.read

 Parameter example:

-To create field constructs from auxiliary coordinate constructs: extra='auxiliary_coordinate' or extra=['auxiliary_coordinate'].
+To create fields from auxiliary coordinate constructs: extra='auxiliary_coordinate' or extra=['auxiliary_coordinate'].

 Parameter example:

-To create field constructs from domain ancillary and cell measure constructs: extra=['domain_ancillary', 'cell_measure'].
+To create fields from domain ancillary and cell measure constructs: extra=['domain_ancillary', 'cell_measure'].

 An extra field construct created via the extra parameter will have a domain limited to that which can be inferred from the corresponding netCDF variable, but without the connections that are defined by the parent netCDF data variable.
 It is possible to create independent fields from metadata constructs that do incorporate as much of the parent field construct’s domain as possible by using the convert method of a returned field construct, instead of setting the extra parameter.